|Road:||M1 between J14 and J15|

 Main Amenities: Meeting Room, Ecotricity Electric Vehicle Charging Point, Showers, Welcome Break Gaming

-Restaurants: Burger King, Costa Express, Eat In, KFC, Krispy Kreme, Starbucks
+Restaurants: Burger King, Costa Express, Eat In (northbound only), KFC, Krispy Kreme, Starbucks

 Shops: Fone Bitz, Waitrose, WHSmith